-The parties agree to the following terms and explanations for the purposes of implementation of the new IT Professional Structure.
+The following terms and explanations shall apply to the IT Professional Structure.

 Term Explanation Job Family A functional discipline involving similar types of work requiring similar training, skills, knowledge, and expertise.
 IT Families include: Application Development, Customer Support, Data Management, IT Architecture, IT Business Analyst, IT Policy and Planning, IT Project Management, IT Security, IT Vendor Management, Network and Telecommunications, Quality Assurance, and System Administration.
 Level The measure of complexity of work performed.
 IT Levels include: Entry, Journey, Senior/Specialist, Expert, IT Manager, and Senior IT Manager Allocation The assignment of a position to a job family and level.
 Reallocation The assignment of a position to a different level and/or job family.
-Class, Classes, and Where these terms are used in the GG and HE/CCC CBA's, Classification (where for the purposes of the implementation of the new IT used in reference to job Professional Structure, they shall be followed by "or job classification) family/ies and level/s."
+Class, Classes, and Where these terms are used in this Agreement, for the Classification (where purposes of the IT Professional Structure, they shall be used in reference to job followed by "or job family/ies and level/s." classification)